anuszka/COVID-19-MZ_GOV_PL/README.md

 "Wyzdrowiali" : "recovered" # cumulative
 ```
 #### Restrictions introduced by Polish government
-For convenience of users, below I explain the cells content in the `"Wydarzenia"` ("events") column:
+For convenience of users, below I explain the cells content in `"Wydarzenia"` ("events") column:

 | Polish | English | Comment |
 |--------|---------|---------|